jorgebucaran/fisher/man/man7/fisher-tour.md

 Most commands read the standard input by default when no options are given and produce easy to parse output, making Fisherman commands ideal for plumbing and building upon each other.

-Fisherman also ships with a CLI options parser and a background job wait spinner that you can use to implement your own commands CLI.
-See `getopts(1)` and `wait(1)`.
+Fisherman also ships with a CLI options parser and a job spinner you can use to implement your own CLIs.
+See `getopts(1)` and `spin(1)`.

 ## COMPATIBILITY